davosmith/moodle-checklist/mod/checklist/README.txt

 ==Changes==

+* 2012-03-05 - Bug fix: grades not updating when new items added to a course (with 'import course activities' on)
 * 2012-01-27 - French translation from Luiggi Sansonetti
 * 2012-01-02 - Minor tweaks to improve Moodle 2.2+ compatibility (optional_param_array / context_module::instance )
 * 2012-01-02 - CONTRIB-2979: remembers report settings (sort order, etc.) until you log out; CONTRIB-3308 - 'viewmenteereport' capability, allowing users to view reports of users they are mentors for